Erk-Vural/Java_Articles/functional-interfaces/README.md

 # What is functional interface ?
 What is it used for ?

 Java is an Object-Oriented-Programming language(OOP).
-So apart from some primitive methods and data types, so for all functions (methods as we called in Java) so in order to use these methods we have to use their classes or objects.
+So apart from some primitive methods and data types, for all functions (methods as we called in Java) in order to use these methods we have to use their classes or objects.

 Functional interface is an interface that only contains one **_abstract method_** **SAM** (Single Abstract Method) .
 They can have only one functionality to